Let’s take a look at the best Lionel Messi cards ever.

 A card which breaks up the monotony of the Messi RCs seen so far, the 2016 Panini Noir set contains a range of international themed signatures from the biggest stars of the mid 2010s.

-With a base card limited to just 40 copies, the Club Signatures is one of the rarest Messi autos around, while there’s also a platinum parallel limited to just 10 copies.
+With a base card limited to just 40 copies, the Club Signatures is one of the rarest Messi autos around.
+There’s also a platinum parallel limited to just 10 copies.

 It shows the player at the height of his powers, and he’s decked out in the Argentina away kit.